Reasons For Home Loan Denial By Mortgage Underwriters

-- Verification Of Rent: Many lenders will require VOR even though AUS does not require it.
+- Many lenders will require VOR even though AUS does not require it

-- Collection Accounts: Borrowers do not have to pay off outstanding collections and charge off accounts with balances.
-However, many lenders will have lender overlays on collections and charge off accounts and require borrowers to pay it off even though HUD Guidelines does not require them to.
+- However, many lenders will have lender overlays on collections and charge off accounts and require borrowers to pay it off even though HUD Guidelines does not require them to

-You may be denied credit for a home loan or any other loan for various reasons, including not meeting the creditor’s minimum income requirement or not being at your address or job for the required amount of time.
+Consumers may be denied credit for a home loan or any other loan for various reasons.

 Improper Income Qualification Is Other Reasons For Home Loan Denial